WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 - There is reliable 24/7 customer support

 - Easy to set up and use, even by beginners

 - You can try it out for free for 14 days

 - There are fees for every payment transaction unless it is via the Shopify Payment gateway

-- The cost of running your online store may grow rapidly if you add too many paid apps
+- The cost of running your online store may increase if you add too many paid apps

 WooCommerce Pros and Cons